Contents

 Applying belt lashes with mascara

-If you are looking for a quick and easy way to apply belt lashes, you can use mascara.
-Just apply a generous amount of mascara to the lash line and then adhere to the belt lashes.
-However, this method doesn’t always hold the lashes in place as well as other methods.
+You can use mascara if you want a quick and easy way to apply belt lashes.
+Add generous mascara to the lash line and then adhere to the belt lashes.
+However, this and other methods don’t always keep the lashes in place.

 Why homemade lash glue can be dangerous?